 Send up to four found poems in one document, with the author name in the document, as well as a title above each poem.

 Double check to make sure you cite your source text below your poem.
 Work that has no source text cited will not be considered.
-We’d also like to know your method for crafting your found poem, so drop us a note about that, as well.
+We’d also like to know your method for crafting your found poem.
+We consider your method a part of your work, so drop us a note about that, as well.
 This will be published along with your work.

 Submit your found poems to email@example.com.